Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Novel Bias Measurement

 Similar to \hisg, the \higlove representation estimates the co-occurrence relations using the word and context vectors, after training the GloVe model.
-Considering Eq.~\ref{eq:background:glove}, we define the co-occurrence relations of \higlove as the dot product of the word and context vectors, shown as follows: In contrast to \hisg, \higlove does not need extra normalization, since the bias terms $b_{w}$ and $\tilde{b}_c$ in Eq.~\ref{eq:background:glove}, learned during training, act as normalizers to the co-occurrence estimation ${\log \#\langle w,c\rangle}$.
-The \higlove representation in fact reconstructs \initglove, providing a smoothed variation.
+Considering Eq.~\ref{eq:background:glove}, we define the co-occurrence relations of \higlove as the dot product of the word and context vectors,\footnote{As in \hisg, \higlove does not need extra normalization, since the bias terms $b_{w}$ and $\tilde{b}_c$ in Eq.~\ref{eq:background:glove}, learned during training, act as normalizers to the co-occurrence estimation ${\log \#\langle w,c\rangle}$.} shown as follows: